 Registration will include:

-• Continuing Education (provided at no cost through CDC via TCEO) - CURRENTLY PENDING.
+• Continuing Education for each day of the course (provided at no cost through CDC via TRAIN) - information and instructions are available on the individual course webpages.

 Please note that for proprietary reasons, PDFs of the presentation slides will not be available for download.
 You will have access to an on-demand recording of the course for one year from the event date.